kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Remarks on Interceptors

-- `controller` interceptor should always set a `priority=10000` and `role=controller`.
-There should only be one of this priority.
-- Other interceptors should set `priority` according to their own need.
-Higher priorities are selected first by the eviction request controller.
-They can use the `controller` interceptor as a reference point, if they want to be run before or after the `controller` interceptor.
-They can also observe pod's `.spec.evictionInterceptors` field and detect what other interceptors have been registered for the eviction process. `role` is optional and can be used as a signal to other interceptors.
-The `controller` value is reserved for pod controllers, but otherwise there is no guidance on how the third party interceptors should name their role.
-- Priorities in the `9900-10099` interval should be reserved for the sibling and descendant domains of the controller role.
-This means that `interceptorClass=replicaset.apps.k8s.io` with a `role=controller` has a parent domain `apps.k8s.io` and any domain with that parent is allowed in this interval.
-For example `deployment.apps.k8s.io` or `customfeature.replicaset.apps.k8s.io`.
-  This can be used by a controller that has its logic split between multiple components (e.g. ReplicaSet + Deployment), and it ensures that 3rd party controllers cannot inject their behavior in between a single vendor's predefined steps.
-And if there is a need to inject behavior, the priority should be increased above `10099` or below `9900` for such an interceptor class.
-If `role=controller` is not set, the range `9900-10099` cannot be used.
+- Other interceptors should insert themselves into the `.spec.evictionInterceptors` according to their own needs.
+Higher index interceptors are selected first by the eviction request controller.
-- The number of the interceptors is limited to 100 for the Pod and 130 for the EvictionRequest.
+- The number of the interceptors is limited to 100 for the Pod and for the EvictionRequest.
-  30 slots are always reserved for the `role=controller` and other interceptors with the same parent domain (interval `9900-10099`).
-100 (130 for the EvictionRequest) slots are reserved for the rest of the general interceptors outside this interval.
 If there is a need for a larger number of interceptors, the current use case should be re-evaluated.
   Limiting the number of interceptors ensures that the EvictionRequest cannot be blocked indefinitely by setting an abnormally large number of these interceptors on a pod.
 - To prevent misuse, we will maintain a list of allowed `*.k8s.io` interceptor classes.
 And reject any classes with `k8s.io` suffix outside the main Kubernetes project on admission.
-- There is a set of intervals reserved for interceptor classes with `*.k8s.io` suffix to allow for future k8s features and make sure we do not conflict with the ecosystem.

 #### EvictionRequest Validation and Admission